malariagen/panoptes-plugin-studies/README.md

 ```
 Error: No JSON object could be decoded
 ```
-A failed attempt to authenticate (a bad `userId` or `password`) when requesting the `studiesURL` will return a HTML response, rather than the expected JSON.
+A failed attempt to authenticate (a bad `userId` or `password`) when requesting the `studiesURL` will return an HTML response, rather than the expected JSON.